 - My goals.

-Tasks in ClickUp are highly customizable.
-You can add all sorts of information to each task, such as:
+Tasks in ClickUp are highly customizable, allowing you to add all kinds of information to each task, such as:

 - Assignee,